IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Methodology

 \subsection{Structure of IDSGAN}

-With the rapid development of GAN, many versions of GAN are designed for different requests.
-To prevent the non-convergence and instability of GAN, IDSGAN is designed based on the structure of Wasserstein GAN.
-In IDSGAN, the generator modifies some specific features to generate adversarial malicious traffic examples.
-The discriminator is trained to imitate the black-box IDS and assist the generator training.
-The black-box IDS is implemented by machine learning algorithms to detect attacks.
-By making the weight parameters of the generator different from the IDS in the training, the adversarial examples can be generated to evade the detection of IDS.
+Many GAN structures have been designed for different requests.
+To prevent the non-convergence and instability of GAN, IDSGAN is proposed based on Wasserstein GAN~\cite{arjovsky2017wasserstein}.
+For the evasion attack against IDS, the generator modifies features to generate adversarial malicious traffic records.
+Complying with the proposed mechanism of restricted modification, the generation preserves original malicious functionalities of adversarial traffic.
+The discriminator is trained to learn the black-box IDS and feedbacks the training of the generator.
+Different machine learning algorithms power the black-box IDS to simulate the IDS models in the real world.
 The framework of IDSGAN is delineated in Figure \ref{fig:IDSGAN_structure}.